Today, owners travel with dogs more than ever before. If this is you then we've put together

 You can also pick from a ton of different crate colors.

 - Size: 36" long x 24" wide x...

 Top 3 alternatives to EliteField dog travel crate:

-Go Pet Club Crate – Very different to EliteField, high quality Go Pet Club is another great best dog crate alternative if a rounded top/ceiling is what you wish for your dog to have more room inside of a crate.
+Go Pet Club Crate – Very different to EliteField, high quality Go Pet Club is another excellent best dog crate alternative if a rounded top/ceiling is what you wish for your dog to have more room inside of a crate.

-2PET Foldable Dog Crate – Another similar design as best dog travel crate from EliteField, this one is less sturdy and softer than EliteField crate, which can be either a good or a bad thing, depending on what you're looking for and your type of travel.
+2PET Foldable Dog Crate – Another similar design as best dog travel crate from EliteField, this one is less sturdy and softer than the EliteField crate, which can be either a good or a bad thing, depending on what you're looking for and your type of travel.

 2 Petmate Two Door Top Load Kennel